2020 Minneapolis park encampments: "Camp quarantine"

 On May 25, 2020, George Floyd, an unarmed Black man, died while being pinned to the ground by Derek Chauvin, a White Minneapolis policer who knelt on Floyd's neck as he pled for his life and lost consciousness.
 Video of Floyd's murder quickly circulated in the media.
-Protests that emerged on May 26 were initially peaceful, but devolved into widespread rioting and looting, largely concentrated on East Lake Street in Minneapolis over the next several days.
+Protests that emerged on May 26 were initially peaceful, but devolved over the next several days into widespread rioting and looting.
+The rioting was largely concentrated on East Lake Street.
 Many businesses closed and boarded up their windows and doors to prevent looting and property destruction.

-On May 28, 2020, Governor Walz activated the Minnesota State Patrol and the Minnesota National Guard, in what would becomes its largest deployment since World War II, to restore order in Minneapolis and Saint Paul.
+On May 28, 2020, Governor Walz activated the Minnesota State Patrol and the Minnesota National Guard to restore order in Minneapolis and Saint Paul, in what would become its largest deployment since World War II.
 On May 29, 2020, Walz imposed a metropolitan-wide curfew to keep people off the streets from the hours of 8:00 p.m. to 6:00 a.m., and Minneapolis Mayor Jacob Frey issued an overlapping city curfew to align with the governor's order.
 Those breaking curfew faced fines of up to $1,000 or 90 days in jail.
 Curfews were enforced with mass arrests, including of several journalists, and groups of demonstrators were fired upon by state patrol officers with less-lethal rounds.
 The curfew orders were originally intended to last two nights, but were extended due to continued unrest.
 As until nights grew calmer, the curfews finally ended on June 5, 2020.

 People experiencing homelessness were exempt from curfew orders, but worries grew that residents of encampments could be swept up in the unrest and potentially shot at with rubber bullets and tear gas.
-A non-profit organization helped approximately 70 people from the Hiawatha Avenue encampment move to a hotel outside Minneapolis, but some residents remained behind in the encampment, many of whom eventually made their way to an activist-led shelter at the Sheraton Midtown Hotel.
+A non-profit organization helped approximately 70 people from the Hiawatha Avenue encampment move to a hotel outside Minneapolis, but some residents remained behind in the encampment, many of whom would eventually make their way to an activist-led shelter at the Sheraton Midtown Hotel.

 "Sanctuary hotel"

 The Midtown Sheraton Hotel, at left, abutting the Midtown Greenway trail in Minneapolis, June 16, 2020.

-In 2020, the Sheraton Minneapolis Midtown Hotel was a four-story, 136-room hotel on Chicago Avenue in the Midtown neighborhood of Minneapolis, abutting the Midtown Greenway bike and pedestrian trail, and located a block north of East Lake Street.
+In 2020, the Sheraton Minneapolis Midtown Hotel was a four-story, 136-room hotel located on Chicago Avenue in the Midtown neighborhood of Minneapolis, abutting the Midtown Greenway bike and pedestrian trail, and located a block north of East Lake Street.
 Owned by Jay Patel since February of that year, the hotel was a franchise of the international Sheraton Hotel chain.